real food. real life.

 What to do:

-2) Add more oil to the hot pot.
-Keep medium heat on and add veggies.
+2) Keep medium heat on and add veggies.
 Stir around.
 Add a splash or two of stock.
 Stir and scrape flavours from the bottom of the pot.
 Once well incorporated, add rest of stock, spices and coconut milk, if using.
 You just want to barely cover the veggies.
 Too much and you'll have a watery soup, not creamy.
-Trust me, I've failed at this many times.
-Watery soup is not good.

 3)Bring to a boil and let simmer for 10 minutes or so, until veggies are soft enough to each (pierce with a fork or just try one!)

-4) Once veggies are soft enough to each, remove pot from heat.
-Use an immersion blender to half blend the soup.
-Meaning do not blend the whole thing - just do a few spots here and there.
+4) Once veggies are soft enough to eat, use an immersion blender to half blend the soup.
 Or, transfer half of the soup to a blender, blend up, and return back to the pot.
 Stir together so it is chunky and creamy.
-Add in your sausage.
-Stir.
 Devour with crusty warm bread or crackers.
 Yum.

 I eat a lot of peanut butter.